oguzhanakca/pp1-restaurant/README.md

 The page is structured in a user friendly way and easy to learn.
 The header with restaurant logo and navigation will make it easier for users to navigate the website easily.
 The footer will provide real-time information about the restaurant and contains social media links.
-The website consists of five separate pages:
+The website consists of 4 separate pages:

 - A homepage with information of restaurant and its products.
 - An image gallery with images showcasing the events that made in restaurant and the general feel of the restaurant.